BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Methodology

+The detection head is the final component in our modular TAD framework.
+It is responsible for completing the detection task by generating the temporal interval of the action instance and its corresponding label.
+Typically, this component includes sub-networks designed for classification and regression tasks, respectively.
+Moreover, the specific sample assignment is critical for training these detection heads effectively.
+Both aspects complement each other to produce the best possible results in the final detection performance.

+For simplicity and end-to-end training, we adopt anchor-based and anchor-free mechanisms as the basic detection head of our BasicTAD, by following the basic design principle in object detection~\citep{faster-rcnn,retina,fcos}.
+Since these two detection methods have advantages and disadvantages, there is no clear conclusion on which is better.
+We briefly introduce two detection methods in our TAD pipeline and provide specific implementation details.
+Both methods share the same sub-networks composed of four temporal convolutional layers followed by a normalization and activation layer.
+Both methods share two classification and regression sub-networks composed of four temporal convolutional layers followed by a normalization and activation layer.
+The regression and classification branches for both methods can be formulated as follows:

+where $i \in [1,4]$ is the output features of the $i$-th convolution layer and $F_{0}$ represents input features of head.
+In the last layer, the output of the classification branch is represented as $F_{4}^{cls} \in R^{N_a \times N_c \times T}$, where $N_a$ represents the number of anchors ($N_a = 1$ for anchor-free method) and $N_c$ represents the number of categories.
+The output of the regression branch denotes $F_{4}^{reg} \in R^{N_a \times 2 \times T}$, where $2$ represents the variables related to boundaries.
+Since the sub-network design of both methods is identical, we will primarily focus on introducing the two methods from the perspective of the sample assignment mechanism.

-\item[] \textbf{Anchor-based Method.} Anchor-based methods generate temporal proposals by assigning dense and multi-scale intervals with pre-defined lengths to uniformly distributed temporal locations in the input video.
-We use translation-invariant anchors in this work, and the anchors have the increasing temporal size from the bottom to the top of the feature pyramid network.
-At each level, we add anchors with 5 sizes $\left\{2^{0},2^{1/5},2^{2/5},2^{3/5},2^{4/5} \right\}$ of the original set of default anchors for dense scale coverage.
-Anchors are assigned to ground-truth action segments using the temporal Intersection-over-Union (tIoU) threshold 0.6 and background with the tIoU lower than 0.4.
-Other anchors with the overlap in [0.4, 0.6) will be eliminated during training.
+\textbf{Anchor-based Method.} Anchor-based methods generate temporal proposals by assigning dense and multi-scale intervals with pre-defined lengths to uniformly distributed temporal locations in the input video.
+We use translation-invariant anchors, which have an increasing temporal size from the bottom to the top of the feature pyramid network.
+At each level, we add anchors of 5 sizes $\left\{2^{0},2^{1/5},2^{2/5},2^{3/5},2^{4/5} \right\}$ of the original set of default anchors for dense scale coverage.
+Anchors are assigned to ground-truth action segments using the temporal Intersection-over-Union (tIoU) threshold of 0.6 and a background with a tIoU lower than 0.4.
+Other anchors overlapping [0.4, 0.6) will be eliminated during training.
+We obtain the predicted action boundaries by optimizing the relative offset between anchors and ground truths.
+Dense anchor matching is required at each temporal position of the feature for anchor-based methods, which need rich semantic context information.